qt37t247/CEAMEC_beta/README.md

 In the beta, we removed placeholder in the distance sampling input textboxes for easier access to the default values of parameters in demo runs.

-Changes during peer-review process will reflect in the beta repository before we permanently apply the changes to the main CEAMEC repository.
+Changes during peer-review process will reflect in the beta repository before we permanently apply the changes to the CEAMEC master repository and Shiny Cloud.

 ## Installation